ProsperDev/ProsperDev/README.md

 ## Senior Full-stack / Blockchain engineer.
 I have over 7 years of senior full stack/blockchain engineer experience.

+My significant skills are business/enterprise-level web development and blockchain application development, including Solidity and NFT.

+I prefer to work on big projects with complex business logic and actually participated in many potential projects.

+High-level abstracted logic for extensible work, perfect data modeling is one of my excellent skills.

 The fields I can proudly introduce are React, NodeJS, Python, Django, Web3, Solidity and Typescript, etc.

-I specialize in DeFi and NFT contracts and can deliver quick and scalable solutions on Ethereum, Cosmos, Polkadot, or Solana.

-I can help you build with ERC20, NFT creation via ERC721 or ERC1155, and deploying private network/Quorum and Hyperledger Fabric.

 I take an idea or project and turn it into a complete solution until my customers are happy.

+Also I'm open to learning new frameworks or languages that are needed to fulfil a project.

+If you have an idea or a clear vision of your application functionality and need assistance to translate it into a real-life product - don’t hesitate to contact me.

 </br>
 ![Typing SVG](https://readme-typing-svg.herokuapp.com?size=28&width=1200&center=true&lines=Where+there's+a+will,+there's+a+way!)
 ## Languages and Tools